ban-lab/ban_local_filter/README.md

  -- the gaussian kernel is provided unless the Lanczos kernel exhibits ringing - techically possible but never yet observed

  -- ResMap & blocres are both supported: no decision on relative quality is made, such judgements are best left to the user
-    ban_loc_filt & blocfilt: ban_loc_filt is faster than blocfilt due to the limited support of the kernel and quantisation
+    however it is worth noting that blocres maps run comparatively slowly (several minutes) without the provision of a mask ban_loc_filt & blocfilt: ban_loc_filt is faster than blocfilt due to the limited support of the kernel and quantisation

  -- PLEASE NOTE: The output will only ever be as good as your input resmap, map and mask - if they look poor do not proceed